hggeorgiev/CentroUI/source/index.html.md

 # Home

 CentroUI provides a set of reusable and extendable UI controls for building interfaces for WebVR applications.
-This library is based on [ReactVR](https://facebook.github.io/react-vr/), providing developers with text input controls, cards, lists, navigation items and grids, all built with cross-device and cross-browser compatibility to ensure consistent experience with any environment and device.
+This library is based on [ReactVR](https://facebook.github.io/react-vr/), providing developers with text input controls, views, lists, navigation items and grids, all built with cross-device and cross-browser compatibility to ensure consistent experience with any environment and device.

 The layout engine intelligently places elements depending on context, providing a predictable and structured approach to building interfaces for WebVR.